GuepardoApps/GuepardoApps.github.io/_pages/about.md

 					</p>

 					<p>
-					Currently I am working for a car modelling software company and do lot of stuff with Matlab and Simulink.
+					Currently I am working for a software company in Nuremberg as a junior software developer.
+I work in a project where we use Angular and .Net Core.
 					</p>
 				</div>